jucktion/healthlog/README.md

 The project is currently in a beta testing phase.
 I have used it for a while with multiple users and works well enough for daily use, but if you encounter any bugs please report them.
 I'll try my best to fix them.

+## Features
+- Allows health test reading data storage for multiple users
+- Blood Pressure, Blood Sugar/Glucose, Cholesterol, Renal Function Test, Notes can be saved
+- Acceptable range for Glucose/Sugar reading configurable via slider in settings
+- Graph view of last 30 readings (for now)
+- No Ads and Tracking (Has no Internet permission)
+- Limited dependencies for reduced binary size.
+Under 8MB for now.
+- Tested on Android 6 and up (although only a few devices)
+- Can enable data file backup on every entry to prevent data loss
+- Free and Open source

+### Drawbacks
+- Data is not encrypted on storage.
+Local SQLite database stores data in json format
+- Is a hobby project for someone still learning flutter
+- Currently in beta testing state.
+Expect bugs and UI/UX issues
+- Some acceptable ranges for some readings aren't configurable yet
+- Some keyboards cannot create newline on notes

 ## Screenshots

 ### Home Screen - List of users